 It's also funny that the first time we ever left our son with a babysitter was to go see this concert, but soon we'll probably be taking our son with us to see Chris' show at The Orpheum.

 when I went to read at the Long Beach Poetry Festival that I mentioned in my last blog, we visited the Hollywood Forever Cemetery.
-We made sure to see Johnny and Dee Dee from The Ramones and I have to admit that I was happy to visit the gravesites of Mel Blanc, Cecille B. DeMille and others...
+We noticed memorials for Johnny and Dee Dee from The Ramones and visited the gravesites of Mel Blanc, Cecille B. DeMille and others...

-But I got really choked up when I got here:
+But I got really choked up when we got here: